carmecorbi/mcv-c5-team1/week4/README.md

 | Val   | 0.11   | 0.03    | 0.11    | 0.07   |
 | Test  | 0.11   | 0.04    | 0.11    | 0.08   |

+Despite performing hyperparameter tuning with Optuna, we did not achieve better results compared to the original fine-tuned model.
+Therefore, we use the original fine-tuned model for inference.

 ### Qualitative Results:

 | Image      | Set                   | Ground Truth Caption                          | Predicted Caption with Pretrained Model    | Predicted Caption with Fully Unfrozen   |